 If you are familiar with the very classic colour PAL/SECAM test card, you know of course that the colours were not selected randomly.
 In that specific order, these colours create a perfect gradient from white to black when displayed on a black and white tv set.

 But look what happens here...
 Take a black to white gradient in the Atari (any dark to bright gradient of any colour will produce the same result).
 Now see how this gradient is converted into 8 solid colours for the signal sent to the PERITEL/SCART connector.
 And now look what happens when that signal is displayed on an actual black and white tv set: the perfect gradient from white to black is lost, altered.

-You would expect the original black to white gradient to re-appear, right?
+You had expected the original black to white gradient to re-appear, right?
 Well, no, because the PAL test card uses this order:

 White, yellow, aqua, green, pink, red, blue, black (The RGB colours componant are alternated as depicted below)

-Whilst the signal generated for the PERITEL/SCART connector uses this order:
+Whilst the signal generated by the PERITEL/SCART connector uses this order:

 White, aqua, yellow, green, pink, blue, red, black